apache/pulsar/site2/docs/security-tls-transport.md

 > should configure the client to disable TLS hostname verification.
 For more
 > details, you can see [the host verification section in client configuration](#hostname-verification).

-First, generate the key using the command below.
+1. Generate the key using the command below.

 ```bash
 $ openssl genrsa -out broker.key.pem 2048